 After a few months of use, the Wernicks quickly realized the uniqueness of this carrier.
 Convinced by the constant questions and interest they received, the two families decided to join forces.
 Together they made further improvements to the carrier’s design, quality and functionality, and officially launched the finalzied Baby K’tan Baby Carrier in 2007.

-Today, Baby K’tan, LLC is a leading brand in the baby carrier industry.
+Today, Baby K’tan, LLC is a leading brand in the baby sling wrap carrier industry.
 Known as “the wrap without the wrapping,” its innovative patented design paved the way for the Chesal and Wernick families to grow the company from a small family startup to a now thriving brand with over 17 international distributors spanning nearly 100 countries.
 They have expanded their product line to include additional carrier styles as well as diaper bags and swaddle blankets.
 Throughout it all, Baby K’tan focuses on their commitment to providing families with functional and innovative products, designed to help promote the natural bond between parent and baby.

 All prices are in USD.